Final blast

 Riksvei 13, Stavanger

 AF Gruppen is general contractor for contract E03 Ryfast, which comprises the construction of a 6.3 km twin-bore tunnel, surface zones with local roads, four portal structures, a 100-metre bridge and buildings for technical systems at surface level and in the tunnel.
-The Ryfylke Tunnel will be the longest subsea tunnel in the world for ordinary road traffic with a total length of 14.3 kilometres.
+The Ryfylke Tunnel was at the time of completion the longest subsea tunnel in the world for ordinary road traffic, with a total length of 14.3 kilometres.

-The tunnel will be built from both ends, with one contractor at each end.
-Each charge will blast the tunnel bore around 5 metres, and each week the tunnel will grow between 30 and 40 metres longer.
-The tunnel bores will meet 292 metres under the sea.
+The tunnel was built from both ends, with one contractor at each end.
+The tunnel bores met 292 metres under the sea.

-For reasons of safety, the tunnels in the Ryfast project are being constructed as twin-bore tunnels, with two lanes in each direction.
+For safety reasons, the tunnels in the Ryfast project were constructed as twin-bore tunnels, with two lanes in each direction.

 AF has also previously constructed subsea tunnels, and possesses the expertise, capacity and competitive ability to undertake major subsea projects.
 Production of tunnels and caverns for hydroelectric power, road and rail projects, as well as other subsea projects for industrial purposes are carried out by AF Anlegg.